Home Destinations Top 28 Things to Do in Lofoten Islands, Norway [Ultimate Travel Guide]

 The whole time I was in Lofoten I couldn’t put into words how every perfect reflection, pink sunrise, craggy snow-capped mountain peak, winding coastal road, and cute ‘rorbu’ (fisherman’s cabin) made me feel.
 My heart was so full that it hurt.
 Being in this part of the world (ie. the Arctic) not only puts life into perspective, but it raises your awareness of both what it’s like to live and thrive here, all while experiencing the awesome power and beauty of nature.

 From seeing the Northern Lights to snorkelling with whales, here are 28 unique things to do in Lofoten before you die, in my humble opinion.
+For more details on how to get to Lofoten, check out my in-depth guide here.
+Don’t miss my top tips for visiting Lofoten, including when to go, how to prepare, and other things important you probably haven’t thought of…yet!.

 Visiting Norway?
-Get my free Norwegian travel phrase guide with pronunciation.
+Get my FREE Norwegian travel phrase guide with pronunciation.

 Where are the Lofoten Islands